cakephp/phinx/CONTRIBUTING.md

 1. Open a pull request on the Github project page.
 Ensure the code is being merged into `master`.

+## Getting Started with docker

+If you do not wish to install MySQL and Postgres locally to run unit tests can use [docker-compose](https://docs.docker.com/compose/) which will start both database, install all development dependencies and run all unit tests.

+To get started, just run `docker-compose run phinx`.
+It will download all images, install all dependencies, hook them up and run all unit tests (note: SQLServer tests are not supported, yet).

+You can also use `docker-compose run phinx install` to update/reinstall php composer packages manually.
+If you wish to drop into a shell, just run `docker-compose run phinx bash`, which will drop you right into a shell.

 ## Documentation

 The Phinx documentation is stored in the **docs** directory using the [RestructedText](http://docutils.sourceforge.net/rst.html)